mcgraw-7/core-cracker/DEPLOYMENT-GUIDE.md

 - [ ] Build completed successfully
 - [ ] WAR file exists in target directory
 - [ ] No compilation errors in logs
+- [ ] Verify `JAVA Memory arguments` in startup includes `-Dvbms.cache.hazelcast.enabled=false`

 After WebLogic start:
 - [ ] WebLogic process is running
 - [ ] Port 7001 is listening
 - [ ] Console accessible at http://localhost:7001/console
 - [ ] Server state is RUNNING
+- [ ] No "Starting Hazelcast" messages in startup logs

 After deployment:
-- [ ] WAR appears in autodeploy directory
-- [ ] Deployment shows as Active in console
+- [ ] Deployment shows as Active in console (not stuck at "deploy running")
+- [ ] No Hazelcast connection timeout errors in logs
 - [ ] Application accessible at configured URL

 ---